Originally published: July 26, 2016

 What is the Lifecycle Policy for Windows?

-Windows 10 Semi-Annual Channel and Windows Server Semi-Annual Channel are governed by the Modern Policy.
-Other Windows products are governed by the Fixed Lifecycle Policy.
+Windows products are governed by both Modern and Fixed Lifecycle Policies.
 Search for the product lifecycle for your specific Windows product and its corresponding Lifecycle Policy and end-of-support dates.

 What is the difference between a Windows quality update and a Windows feature update?

-A Windows quality update is an incremental update to Windows products that includes bug fixes and security issue resolutions but includes no new features.
+A Windows quality update is an incremental update to Windows products that includes bug fixes, feature improvements, and security issue resolutions.

 A Windows feature update is an update that contains new features.
 A feature update also includes all previous quality updates, as applicable.